railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. index::
    single: Preferences

-Preferences toolbar
+Preferences Toolbar
 -------------------

-When you are connected to Open ERP the topmost toolbar indicates which user you are connected as.
+When you are connected to OpenERP, the topmost toolbar indicates which user you are connected as.
 So it should currently be showing :guilabel:`Administrator` (unless you logged in as another user and it is reflecting the name of that user instead).